 You should ensure you’re not exposing any electrical parts of the air compressor to water, this can not only cause you shock but also damage the wires.
 A useful idea is to keep electric drain valves away from humid or moist areas.

-If you’re using a gas-powered air compressors, I will advice not to refuel or change oil when the compressor is active as this can cause you safety hazards.
+If you’re using gas-powered air compressors, I will advise you not to refuel or change the oil when the compressor is active as this can cause you safety hazards.
 So instead, wait until the machine has cooled down.

-Before operating an air compressor you should ensue you wear the correct PPE (personal protective equipment).
-PPE for operating an air compressor can include gloves, hard hats, safety goggles, ear muffs and steel toe cap boots.
+Before operating an air compressor you should ensure you wear the correct PPE (personal protective equipment).
+PPE for operating an air compressor can include gloves, hard hats, safety goggles, earmuffs, and steel toe cap boots.